Upsrajavat/AI-Powered-Fitness-App-Analytics/README.md

-🏋️ AI-Powered Fitness App Analytics
-This project analyzes data from a fitness app to understand how users behave, why they leave (churn), and how the company can keep them engaged.
+ChurnBurn: User Drop-off & Retention Tracking in Fitness App This project analyzes data from a fitness app to understand how users behave, why they leave (churn), and how the company can keep them engaged.
 It uses tools like Excel, SQL, and Power BI to turn raw data into useful business insights.

 🔧 Tools Used